maswiebe/maswiebe.github.io/assets/mml/test.md

 Here are the homicide results, first in the level-level model (as in the paper).
 Panel A plots the coefficient estimates in increasing order, while panel B shows the corresponding specification.
-Each specification in panel B has two markers, one in the upper part indicating the model, and one in the lower part indicating whether all or no covariates are included in the model[^1].
+Each specification has two markers in panel B, one in the upper part indicating the model, and one in the lower part indicating whether all or no covariates are included in the model.[^1]
 For example, the specification with the most negative estimate is 'trends + weights, no covariates'.
 In both panels, the x-axis is just counting the number of specifications, and the color scheme is: (red, negative and significant), (grey, insignificant), (blue, positive and significant).
 The 'baseline' specification omits the state-specific trends, border-year fixed effects, and doesn't weight by population.
-I'll be focusing on the full specification 'trends + border + weights, all covariates', and includes state-specific linear trends, border-year fixed effects, and weights by population.
+I'll be focusing on the full specification, 'trends + border + weights, all covariates', which includes state-specific linear trends, border-year fixed effects, and weights by population.

 #### Level-level model: homicides